armankarimi07/Django-React-Hybrid/readme.md

 (i was able to include the login view using the api_view decorator, sort of)

 9. Handling urls
-Tutorial suggests using React Router<br>
+Handling URLS in hybrid applications is extremely complicated Tutorial suggests using React Router<br>
 React Router has three modes: Framework, Data, Declarative
 ```